fbpx

 These mussels were AMAZING!
 Photo credit: Marcie Cheung

-We ended up arriving about 2 hours before our reservation and the restaurant was empty.
-That’s usually not a good sign.
-BUT, it was packed by the time we finished up our early dinner!
+We arrived about 2 hours before our reservation and the restaurant was empty (usually not a great sign).
+But by the time we finished our early dinner, it was packed.
+This was one of the best meals we had in Ireland.

-We both slept in and did a leisurely breakfast at the hotel (it was great) before we headed out to do our final round of shopping.
-Yes, we had long lists of gifts to buy in Ireland!
+We both slept in and had a leisurely breakfast at the hotel (which was great) before doing our final shopping round.
+We both had long gift lists!

 Galway Museum